-This lantern, in Roger Hill’s collection, was built by Auto-Fab Manufacturing (AFM), Mansfield, Ohio, in 1967.
+This mil-spec lantern, in Roger Hill’s collection, was built by Auto-Fab Manufacturing (AFM), Mansfield, Ohio, in 1967.

 This torch-lighting Best lantern may be Model 301 or 304; Best catalogs do not show a difference between them.
 The bail attachments in this earlier (we believe) version are loops in opposite frame uprights (upper right image).
 The lower image shows the filler plug from this lantern on the left and the filler plug from the later version (we believe) lantern below on the right.
 This lantern, which lacks the mica globe, is in Greg Diehl’s collection.